KyleDusch/DrawfromFlask/README.md

 # DrawfromFlask
 Utilizing Python and Flask in order to make a website

 Flask is a high performing front-end framework used by several top companies in the world.
 JavaScript is more ubiquitous ; however, Flask was extremely easy to use and build this *** website with.
+Linode was super easy to use.